opysium/ugmp-server/README.md

 # What is this?
-A GitHub Repository for adding UG:MP's libraries and plugin to sampctl.
+A GitHub Repository for adding UG:MP's libraries and plugin to your server with SAMPCTL.

 # How to Install?
 ```pawn